 12. Operant AI

-Operant AI combines MCP gateway functionality with dedicated security research, publishing security guides and gaining Gartner recognition in MCP cybersecurity guidance.
-Their 3D Runtime Defense (Discovery, Detection, Defense) addresses emerging attack vectors like Shadow Escape before they become widespread.
+Operant AI combines MCP gateway functionality with dedicated security research and runtime defense capabilities.
+Its 3D Runtime Defense framework addresses emerging attack vectors such as Shadow Escape and other attempts to bypass agent security controls.

 Security Research Focus

-Operant's research team actively discovers and publishes MCP vulnerabilities, providing customers with protection against zero-day threats.
+Operant's research-oriented approach focuses on discovering and responding to MCP security risks.
 Shadow Escape attack detection identifies attempts to bypass security controls through prompt manipulation.

 Core Capabilities